Home > Tools & Support > Common Words & Acryonms

 Language justice: A practice to create space for participants to speak in the language they feel most comfortable with – the language of their heart – such as Spanish and American Sign Language.
 This commonly includes interpretation during meetings and events, in addition to translation of print and digital communication.
 It’s a key way to ensure welcoming and inclusive spaces, build community power, and engage directly with those who have historically been left out and oppressed like non-English speakers.
 (Provecho Collective works with Community Language Cooperative for simultaneous interpretation and translation of some materials.)

-Network of partners: A cross-section group, including people of different backgrounds and experiences, that align around and work towards a common goal, such as with Provecho Collective.
+Network of collaborators and/or partners: A cross-section group, including people of different backgrounds and experiences, that align around and work towards a common goal, such as with Provecho Collective.

-Project: A group of individuals and organizational representatives who care about a particular topic and choose to collaborate on an identified, actionable project that aligns with Provecho Collective’s vision, mission, and four commitments; Provecho Collective projects are actionable and usually time-limited to less than two years (but can be longer), focused on a specific area, and have one or more team leads.
-(Find out more about our current projects.)
+Project (and project team): A group of collaborators who choose to work on an identified, actionable project by the larger workgroup, which aligns with the Provecho Collective’s commitments and mission; Provecho Collective’s projects are actionable and usually time-limited to less than two years (but can be longer), focused on a specific area, and have one or more team leads.

 Political will: Key decision-makers in government are fully committed to supporting a specific solution to a problem, like tackling hunger and improving food access; this commitment is influenced and powered by the desires and demands of the public.